·

 What can you do?

 1. Make sure you book a hotel that is close to a metro stop.
-Most of the places you will want to visit are close to the metro, so that you can use that as your main mode of transport and thus circumvent the issue.
+Most of the places you will want to visit are close to it and you can that as your main mode of transport and thus circumvent the issue.
 You can even get to and from the airport with the metro – or take yours just for those 2 trips.

 3. Get a travel backpack for your car seat.
 One with strong padded straps.
 Make sure you get one that is padded, too, as it is likely that you will be carrying it around quite a lot.